conacts/obsidian/Leetcode.md

 -   Integers in each row are sorted from left to right.
 -   The first integer of each row is greater than the last integer of the previous row.

+###### Binary Search Solution (74)
+1. Create left (0) and right matrix pointers (len(matrix)-1)
+2. Use binary search to locate the array which would contain the desired element
+3. Use binary search on this array to check if the target element is present
+4. Return true/false based on if target element is found
 ``` python
 class Solution:
 	def searchMatrix(matrix, target: int) -> bool: